 For example, when you schedule a month of Facebook posts, you no longer have to think about it for the rest of the month.
 Moderating comments is still needed, but knocking out your social posts in one day means you don’t have to shift gears every week or day to post content on social networks.

 10. Reach Out to Customers in Their Native Languages

 It’s common for ecommerce stores to sell items to people all over the world.
 Just because you speak English doesn’t mean that you can’t sell a hat to someone who speaks Portuguese.

-Reach out to foreign customers by providing translation features in your online store.
-Most ecommerce platforms, WordPress ecommerce themes and WooCommerce templates provide translation settings so that you don’t exclude people in other countries who don’t understand your language.
+Reach out to foreign customers by providing translation features to your online store.
+Most ecommerce platforms, WordPress ecommerce themes, and WooCommerce templates provide translation settings so that you don’t exclude people in other countries who don’t understand your language.

 11. A/B Test Your Checkout Process

 The folks behind SimCity are known to test out their checkout process on a consistent basis, leading to improved sales, because they know exactly what types of buttons and words convince people to buy.